tobkle/create-graphql-server-query-arguments/README.md

 Build query arguments for filter and orderBy MongoDB queries.

-Added 61 test cases, which pass against my local server.
+Added 60 test cases, which pass against my local create-graphql-server instance.
+These tests are referenced in create-graphql-server test runs later.

+TODO:
-TODO: There can be more test cases, with complex queries and a critical review of the tests.
+* There can be more test cases, with complex queries and a critical review of the tests.
+Add them to (src/index-test-cases.js).
-TODO: test app to run those test cases against.
-Used so far my local server.
+* Implement a test app within the package, to run these test cases against.
+Used so far my local server to test with.
-TODO: When server is up and running: rename src/__tests__/end-to-end/index-test-cases.js back to index-test-cases-test.js, in order to have it in the test run with Mocha.

 ## Purpose
 You build a GraphQL server with the npm package "create-graphql-server", which serves as a backend to web applications.
 This "create-graphql-server" generates schemas, resolvers and models for an express-js server.